There is much discussion online as to whether amber teething necklaces work, and whether they pose a risk to your child.

 Of course other teething remedies like rubber teething rings and frozen washcloths are always an option.

 Amber teething necklaces are not inherently dangerous (at least not more so than benzocaine or acetaminophen); it’s user-error that can cause a potentially dangerous and tragic situation.

 If you choose to use these necklaces for your teething infant or toddler, always adhere to these safety measures as the AAP advises:

 - Never leave your child unattended while wearing jewelry.

 - Never allow your child to sleep while wearing a necklace around his or her neck.

 - Choose a necklace that is knotted between each bead to avoid scattering beads.

-Accidents do happen and can cause incredible tragedies for families.
-According to the Center for Disease Control (CDC) over 3,000 children die each year from accidental drownings not related to boating.
+Accidents do happen, and can cause unthinkable tragedy for families.
+According to the Center for Disease Control (CDC), more than 700 children die each year from accidental drownings not related to boating.